dailymotion/oplog/README.md

 A typical use-case is to implement a public streaming API to monitor objects changes.
 With the use of [Server Sent Event](http://dev.w3.org/html5/eventsource/) and filtering, it might be used directly from the browser to monitor changes happening on objects shown on the page (à la [Meteor](https://www.meteor.com)).

-Another use-case is when a central component handles the central authoritative database, and several independent micro-components needs to keep an up-to-date read-only view of the data locally for performance purpose (i.e.: in multi-regions architecture) or to react on certain changes (i.e.: spam detection, search engine index updating, recommendation engines, analytics, etc.).
+Another use-case is when a central component handles the central authoritative database, and several independent micro-components needs to keep an up-to-date read-only view of the data locally (i.e.: search engine index updating, recommendation engines, multi-regions architecture, etc.) or to react on certain changes (i.e.: spam detection, analytics, etc.).

 The agent can runs locally on every hosts of a cluster generating updates to a data store, and listen for UDP updates from the component describing every changes happening on the models.

 The agent then exposes an [Server Sent Event](http://dev.w3.org/html5/eventsource/) API for consumers to be notified in real time about model changes.
-Thanks to the SSE protocol, a consumer can recover a connection breakage without loosing any update.
+Thanks to the SSE protocol, a consumer can recover a connection breakage without loosing any updates.

 A full replication is also supported for freshly spawned consumers that need to have a full view of the data.

 Change metadata are stored on a central MongoDB server.
-A tailable cursor on capped collection is used for real time update and final state of objects are also maintained in a secondary collection for full replication.
+A tailable cursor on capped collection is used for real time updates and final state of objects are also maintained in a secondary collection for full replication.
 The actual data is not stored on this service, the monitor API stays the authoritative source of data.
 Only modified object `type` and `id` are stored together with timestamp of the update and some related "parent" objects references useful for filtering.
 What you put in `type`, `id` and `parents` is up to the service, and must be meaningful to fetch the actual objects data from an API.

 ## Install